hashicorp/terraform-provider-aws/website/docs/r/dms_endpoint.html.markdown

 * `endpoint_id` - (Required) Database endpoint identifier.
 Identifiers must contain from 1 to 255 alphanumeric characters or hyphens, begin with a letter, contain only ASCII letters, digits, and hyphens, not end with a hyphen, and not contain two consecutive hyphens.
 * `endpoint_type` - (Required) Type of endpoint.
 Valid values are `source`, `target`.
 * `engine_name` - (Required) Type of engine for the endpoint.
 Valid values are `aurora`, `aurora-postgresql`, `azuredb`, `db2`, `docdb`, `dynamodb`, `elasticsearch`, `kafka`, `kinesis`, `mariadb`, `mongodb`, `mysql`, `opensearch`, `oracle`, `postgres`, `redshift`, `s3`, `sqlserver`, `sybase`.
 Please note that some of engine names are available only for `target` endpoint type (e.g. `redshift`).
-* `kms_key_arn` - (Required when `engine_name` is `mongodb`, optional otherwise) ARN for the KMS key that will be used to encrypt the connection parameters.
+* `kms_key_arn` - (Required when `engine_name` is `mongodb`, cannot be set when `engine_name` is `s3`, optional otherwise)
+  ARN for the KMS key that will be used to encrypt the connection parameters.
   If you do not specify a value for `kms_key_arn`, then AWS DMS will use your default encryption key.
   AWS KMS creates the default encryption key for your AWS account.
   Your AWS account has a different default encryption key for each AWS region.
+  To encrypt an S3 target with a KMS Key, use the parameter `s3_settings.server_side_encryption_kms_key_id`.

 The following arguments are optional: